u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/git_guidelines.rst

 What you did can be found in the commit itself.
 If there was some technical choices involved it is a good idea to explain it also in the commit message after the why.
-For Odoo R&D developers "PO team asked me to do it" is not a valid why, by the way.
+For Thrive Bureau ERP R&D developers "PO team asked me to do it" is not a valid why, by the way.

 Please avoid commits which simultaneously impact multiple modules.
 Try to split into different commits where impacted modules are different.
 It will be helpful